wreasin/CMOS-NAND-Gate-Design-using-Cadence-Virtuoso/README.md

 6. The minimum width of metal utilized for routing is 0.012
 7. DRC and LVS clean (there are no error)

 So I designed a Schematic of the CMOS NAND Gate, where the whole thing is based on gpdk90n.
 I have use 2 pmos for 1v and 2 nmos for 1v.
-I also designed a symbol of it, so that we can utilise that for further schematic creation.
+I also designed a symbol of it, so that i can utilise that for further schematic creation.

 The below figure shows a 2-input CMOS NAND Gate.
 It consists of two PMOS connected in parallel and two NMOS connected in series.